ghacks Technology News

 GameSton, Backup Game Saves

-I have covered several programs to backup and synchronize game saves in the past.
+I have reviewed several programs to backup and synchronize game saves in the past.
 From Save Game Backup and Game Save Manager to Save Game Profiler which allows gamers to create multiple profiles for game saves (perfect if multiple users are using the same PC) and Game Anywhere which is a save game synchronization software.

 gameston backup game saves